apache/tvm/docs/dev/virtual_machine.rst

 for these, but none is sufficiently compelling or optimized.

 The second execution mechanism is the existing graph runtime.
-In order to target Relay programs to this we compile a small subset of them to the old graph format, and execute them on the runtime.
+In order to target Relay programs to this, we compile a small subset of them to the old graph format and execute them on the runtime.
 Graph runtime provides a fast execution experience but only for a very limited subset of Relay programs.